rcghpge/lnos/docs/networkconfigs.md

 # Network Configuration

-This is a guide for connecting to the internet on LnOS.
+This is a guide for connecting to the internet on LnOS Arch.
 It covers both wired (Ethernet) and wireless (Wi-Fi) setups.

 ---